 However, that looks boring.
 In addition, it would give a massive edge to teleporters and make them harder to fight against, as they could swiftly change their locations and ambush their targets with ease.

 It also gives the audience an audible or visual shorthand to show that teleportation indeed happened, making it clearer why the character moved from one place to another.
+For live-action TV and movies, flash effects also help cover any minor differences in the scene if the teleportation is being done via Stop Trick.

 Sometimes occurs with Weaponized Teleportation, if the effect is weaponizable.